ChiaLunLiu/K-means/README.md

 clear : clear the points.
 It can be presseed if you press run button and the procedure is not finished.

-The program is written by Chia Lun Liu